 “Oh my,” Marie gasped, “this has to be a dream!”
 It was as if this man had peered into her mind, pulled out and presented her biggest wish to herself.
 “Where?
 And how will people come?
 No one likes recitals like they used to.
 How will you pay for it all?
 What would I do?
 What will I wear?”
 The man shook his finger with a clever smirk.
-His brown hair fell down onto his shaven face and just over his green eyes.

 “No, no,” she smiled, appreciating the idea, “that’s all well and good, but this stage is ready to fall apart.
 Not to mention I’ve been cleaning her for years and she still is as grimy as ever.
 How would this be flattering to anyone?”
 He smiled again.

 “Hush, darling, you worry too much.”
 With both of his hands he took one of her’s and kissed it again.
 “I know we have not met long, but have faith in me, dear.
 I will make you a world renowned star.
 You’ll own all the fame and all the glory.”

 “Oh, I hope it doesn’t go to my head!”

 “Doll, you are such a humble woman, doing so would simply be against your nature!”
 Marie smiled and nodded her head.

 “I’ll do it.”

 “Splendid.”
 With that, he tipped his cap and walked away.